 The emails that she did receive and send show a cabinet secretary working hard late at night, early in the morning, and over weekends and holidays for the American people.

-Secretary Clinton Was Not a Major User of Email
+Secretary Clinton Did Not Rely on Email In Her Day-to-Day Work At the State Department

 Over her four years as Secretary of State, Secretary Clinton sent or received an average of just over 20 work related emails per day – a fraction of what most corporate users send and receive each day.